Our main Radiology Department at Harrogate District Hospital offers a range of imaging techniques, including:

 We only accept X-ray requests from authorised referrers so you cannot refer yourself.
 Authorised referrers include hospital doctors, GPs, dentists and some specially trained nurses and physiotherapists.

 GPs and healthcare professionals

 The admin and secretarial team are the first point of contact for GP surgeries and other NHS hospitals regarding imaging reports.
-The Admin Manager is responsible for the main Radiology Information System, whilst the PACS Manager is responsible for the operational management of PACS (picture, archiving and communication system).
+The Business and Informatics Lead is responsible for the main Radiology Information System, whilst the PACS Team Lead is responsible for the operational management of PACS (picture, archiving and communication system).
 Scans are stored digitally on this system to allow clinicians to view them from anywhere in Harrogate District Hospital.
 Please contact that PACS Manager if you need help using this system.